ULTRAMagic Interval - Chapter 0

 “Oh goody, where is he?”

-A demon approached the four.
+A demon then calmly approached the four.
 He had yellow eyes, skin the color of cinnabar, and curved horns coming from the top of his forehead.
 His attire was a mix of coarse leather and iron plating.
 “Ultimatum, it’s great to see you again.”
 His voice was deep and golden.

 Ultimatum sighed again.
 “Well at least it’s something.”

-“I don’t wish to distress all of you, but I’m concerned that the tower of…”
+“Now I don’t wish to distress all of you, but I’m concerned that the tower of…”

 Serjiel was cut off by excited hollering as what looked like a giant fireball came rocketing towards the group.
 They all dodged and scrambled out of the way as it crashed into the ground.
 Emerging from the cloud of dust was a familiar, scruffy-haired knight.